 Doctors are a different story.
-Many doctors aren’t hospital employees, even if they work their regularly.
-Doctors whose hours, vacation times and fees are set by the hospital are usually considered employees, whereas doctors who work as independent contractors are not considered employees.
+Many doctors aren’t hospital employees, even if they work there regularly.
+Doctors whose hours, vacation times, and fees are set by the hospital are usually considered employees, whereas doctors who work as independent contractors are not considered employees.

 This means that if a doctor who doesn’t work at a hospital makes a mistake, liability usually lands on their shoulders.
 A doctor may also be responsible if a hospital employee commits malpractice under their supervision, in a situation where the doctor was present and could have prevented the employee’s negligence.